 I think this Time magazine article, titled

-How We Became the United States of France
+How We Became the United States of France, expresses it well:

 This is the state of our great republic: We've nationalized the financial system, taking control from Wall Street bankers we no longer trust.
 We're about to quasi-nationalize the Detroit auto companies via massive loans because they're a source of American pride, and too many jobs — and votes — are at stake.
 Our Social Security system is going broke as we head for a future where too many retirees will be supported by too few workers.
 How long before we have national healthcare?
 Put it all together, and the America that emerges is a cartoonish version of the country most despised by red-meat red-state patriots: France.
 Only with worse food.